Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Hammersmith and Fulham and are not the council.
 About us

-The Housing and Homelessness Policy and Accountability Committee of Hammersmith and Fulham Council was scheduled to discuss the council's revenue budget and medium-term financial strategy for 2026/27, as well as the Housing Revenue Account budget for the same period.
-The meeting's agenda also included the approval of the minutes from the previous meeting.
+The Housing and Homelessness Policy and Accountability Committee met to discuss the council's revenue budget and medium-term financial strategy for 2026/27, as well as the Housing Revenue Account budget for the same period.
+Key decisions included the approval of a 2.99% Council Tax increase and a social care precept, which will generate an additional £4.4 million annually.
+The committee also reviewed the Family Housing Strategy and discussed the ongoing challenges and strategies for tackling homelessness.

 2026/27 Revenue Budget and Medium-Term Financial Strategy